Last updated 14 January 2019

 The law that regulates credit reporting

 Credit reporting bodies collect information from lenders and other sources to create and maintain a consumer credit report.
 The law governing credit reporting is found in pt IIIA of the Privacy Act 1988 (Cth) (Privacy Act) and the Privacy Regulation 2013 (Cth), and the National Privacy Principles are found in sch 1 of the Privacy Act.

-A new Credit Reporting Privacy Code (Credit Reporting Code) applies to credit reporting agencies and those using the report.
+The Privacy (Credit Reporting) Code 2014 (Privacy Credit Reporting Code) applies to credit reporting agencies and those using credit reports.

 For more information on these laws see the Office of the Australian Information Commissioner, the Australian Securities and Investments Commission or CREDITSMART.ORG.AU, a website created by the association of credit reporting agencies.

 Information kept on the credit report

 A credit report can contain a person or business name, current and previous addresses, the employer and driver licence number.
 It also records credit applications including when enquires have been made by credit providers, whether the report was accessed, the type and amount of credit sought in an application, credit limits, the date accounts are opened and closed, current utility contracts and default information.
 The report can also contain repayment history information showing missed or late payments for some types of credit.

 The Office of the Australian Information Commissioner publishes a factsheet that summarises how long information is recorded on a credit report.

 Default information includes business credit information, bankruptcy and court judgments, overdue payments and unpaid credit.
 A default must be overdue by 60 days or more and must be for an amount greater than $150.
 Defaults of under $150 cannot be listed.

 In order for a default to be listed, the consumer must be sent:

 - a Section 6Q Notice (Privacy Act) informing that a payment is overdue.
 This could be combined with a Section 88 Notice advising a default (overdue payment) under the National Credit Code

-- a Section 21D(3) Notice (Privacy Act) advising that you are going to be default listed and informing how much has been outstanding for more than 60 days.
+- a Section 21D Notice (Privacy Act) advising that you are going to be default listed and informing how much has been outstanding for more than 60 days.